• Menu

 In most cases, employers in Florida will hire a third-party company to carry out background checks on you.
 This approach is more effective to the employer because it offers comprehensive and detailed information about an applicant’s criminal record.

 However, there are certain limits that stipulate how employers can acquire and utilize information from different applicants.
+There are basically two types of background checks in Florida.

 Level 1 checks